dzgierski19/Animals/README.md

 * Create an endpoint: /animals/:id

 GET
-should return an animal by id or
+should return an animal by id

 PUT
 should update animal info